chiuedison/Outreach-Automation-Bot/README.md

 Do NOT change the names and the format of the following fields:
 - Name
 - Twitter Handle (Twitter handle of streamer)
-- Ranking (compatibility ranking of 0-4)
+- Ranking (compatibility ranking of 0-4, if 0, bot won’t send the message to this influencer)
 - Twitter DM blocked? (whether the streamers DM’s are off)
 - Last Twitter message attempt (when the last message was sent to streamer)
-- Number of attempts (number of messages sent so far)
+- Number of attempts (number of messages sent so far, must have a value, 0 by default)
+- Expressed interested (checked if influencer expressed interest in partnering with GFL)
+- Opt-out (checked if influencer asked to stop sending messages to them)
 - Errors (any errors that occur when running system)
+- recipient_id (information needed for checking received messages)

 ### Modifying Outreach Messages
 The ```Twitter Bot Parameters``` table, there are options to change the number of messages to send, the frequency, and the content of each message itself.
 It is suggested to insert any new code parameters/variable into this specific table, to keep all parameters in one place.